How To Buy Bitcoin In NZ: A Beginner’s Guide

 This is a question I've been getting asked a lot recently.
 Whenever I mention Bitcoin to people and that it's my highest returning investment (hands down!) they always want to know how to get started themselves.

 However, things are a little more complicated for us Kiwis.
-Big exchanges like Coinbase do not operate in New Zealand, and most exchanges that do operate in New Zealand are small and less established.
+Big exchanges like Binance are not easy to use for NZD deposits.

 The good news is, there are options for us to buy Bitcoin in NZ, and I have used several.
 In this guide I'm going to break down the best options for Kiwis to buy Bitcoin in NZ safely and fairly, so you can start adding some Bitcoin to your investment portfolio.